7 Questions to Ask Before You Plan Your Garden

 3. How much time do I have to devote to maintenance?

 Do you work 50 hours a week?
 Do you travel a great deal?
-Be realistic about how much time you have to dedicate to daily maintenance.
+Be realistic about how much time you have to dedicate to daily maintenance when planning your garden.
 This way you can choose plants and plant accordingly.
 Not all plants require constant care, so if you fall into one of the categories above, you will want to pick low maintenance plants.
 If you know you will have more time to dedicate, you choose plants that need a bit more daily TLC.

 4. Is my area prone to pests?